markstringer-dti/markstringer-dti.github.io/dti.md

 And of course, there was no way that the project was going to get anywhere in its current state.
 The team needed to talk to the person who could tell them what the product was supposed to do.

 Side note: This project was worse than it sounds.
 It turns out there were two groups of business analysts.
-Technical business analysts and business business analysts.
+There were technical business analysts and there were business business analysts.
 The "business" business analysts were actually allowed to talk to the "business" - the people who wanted the product.
 The technical team was only allowed to talk to the technical business analysts.
 And these two groups of business analysts - technical and business -  also weren't allowed to talk to each other.
 They were only supposed to communicate via emailed word documents.
 A big part of making this project possible was to make sure that we had just one business analyst.
 This person was allowed both to talk to the people who wanted the software and the people who were building the software.
 Things got a lot better after that.

 So we've talked about stand up meetings and we've talked about retrospectives.
 There's one more Agile meeting where the "Pirate Ships" that are on the horizon might be detected.
 And that's the "Show and Tell."
 The "Show and Tell" is a meeting where the development team show the outputs of what they've been working on in the last "Sprint" - typically two weeks.
 Who do they show it to?
 Definitely you should show it to the product owner who is supposed to act as a representative of all the people who want the project to happen.
 But you should also invite other people who are interested and who want to come along.